velespit/Project_4_Data-Scientist-Capstone/README.md

 ⦁ Gradient-Boosted Tree Classification
 ⦁ Linear SVC Classification

 The worst model (Linear SVC Classification) had an f1-score around 55 percent.
-But other three models have better performances and the highest performance is from logistic classification and random forest classification with an f1-score of around 76 percent.
+But other three models give us that have better performances and the highest performance is from random forest classification with 87 percent.
+Logistic Classification and Gradient-Boosted Classification is around 76 percent

 ### File Descriptions